iarna/fetch-fic/README.md

 ## NOTABLE FEATURES

+* Cover images can be added.
 * Images are brought into the final ebook.
 (This includes smilies on Xenforo sites.)
 * Threads without threadmarks can be used.
 (We scrape the page for links and you pic the ones that are actually chapters.)
-* Links between chapters are kept and become links within the ebook itself.
+* Links between chapters are maintained and become links within the ebook itself.
-* External links to other supported sites will be added automatically as appendices and the links updated to stay in the ebook.
-Or don't!
+* External links to other supported sites will optionally be added automatically as appendices and the links to them updated to stay in the ebook.
-* Optionally add chapter headers!
+* Can optionally add chapter names as headers to the start of each chapter.
-* Content is aggressively cleaned for broad compatibility and for quality of display in ereards.
+* Content is aggressively cleaned for broad compatibility and for quality of display in ereaders.
+* Content is restyled for ebook use:
   * Spoiler boxes are styled as boxes w/o the "Spoiler" button.
   * Quoted text is styled without the "Expand/Collapse" buttons.
   * White-text is de-whited.
   * Invisitext is shown
   * mailto: links are delinked.
+* Content is cached so that iterating to get the perfect config takes no time.
+Plus chapter updates are fast.

 ## INSTALLATION